-With technology leveling the playing field between the MSM and the public, and as the term “off-the-record” is misunderstood by most without experience in professional journalism, Jordan and CNN’s public relations staff should have known better than post a statement that reads like it came right out of the cable networks legal department.
+With technology leveling the playing field between the MSM and the public, and as the term “off-the-record” is misunderstood by most without experience in professional journalism, Jordan and CNN's public relations staff should have known better than post a statement that reads as it came right out of the cable networks legal department.

 Blogs are conversations.
 I disagree with Morrisey that the only way CNN could have cleared things up was by getting the transcript or tape disclosed.

-If Eason himself had gone onto the blogosphere and communicated directly with the bloggers by commenting to clarify his statement, that too would have been an excellent way to deal with the situation.
+If Eason had gone onto the blogosphere and communicated directly with the bloggers by commenting to clarify his statement, that too would have been an excellent way to deal with the situation.

 The real mistake is to fall silent in the face of mounting online criticism.
-If you don’t tell your story, someone else will do it for you.
-And if you try and hide behind your public relations department, that just making the blog-mob angrier.
+If you don't tell your story, someone else will do it for you.
+And if you try and hide behind your public relations department, that just making the blog mob angrier.

-CNN should have put Eason in a chair an encouraged him to scour the blogosphere for posts that he could respond directly to with intelligent, thought-provoking commentary.
+CNN should have put Eason in a chair an encouraged him to scour the blogosphere for posts he could respond directly to with intelligent, thought-provoking commentary.
 That would have been a good online public relations strategy.By Gordon Platt – Digital Lunch Break – Highlights from Tech Politics, CC BY 3.0, Link